In Search of Fenella Fielding

 Fenella’s birthday party was a suitably smart and dignified affair at the Museum of Comedy in Bloomsbury.
 A drinks reception for friends and invited guests was followed by a kind of Q & A session hosted by Barry Cryer.
 It was a chance for colleagues from the acting world to take a trip down memory lane and express their respect and love for the guest of honour.
 It is evident that Fenella leaves an indelible impression on all who work with her.
 I found Fenella to be incredibly polite and appreciative too.
 She scrutinised me intensely and listened carefully to my design suggestions before delivering her preferences in thoughtful, precise sentences – that sounded so lovely too.

 The only time I ever saw Fenella become exasperated and almost lose her cool was in the theatre dressing room just before her party.
 The make-up artist Darren Evans had been brought in to repeat the beautiful job he’d done for a portrait of Fenella in The Guardian a few weeks previously.
-It really was a painstaking job, layers of smokey grey and green frosting applied to the eyelids with perfectly placed eyelashes.
+It really was a painstaking job: layers of smokey grey and green frosting applied to the eyelids with perfectly placed eyelashes.
 As I turned on my movie light to take a quick snap in the gloomy-lit dressing room, Fenella suddenly became agitated and started rummaging in her handbag, evidently quite distressed that she hadn’t thought of bringing her own make-up bag.
-She asked Darren for an eyeliner pencil and – much to his horror – began taking matters into her own hands and began extending the corners of her eyes in her own familiar way and furthermore crayoning in the infamous lower line on the upper part of her cheek.
+She asked Darren for an eyeliner pencil and – much to his horror – began taking matters into her own hands, extending the corners of her eyes in her own familiar way and furthermore crayoning in the infamous lower line on the upper part of her cheek.
 He flashed me a look and said through clenched teeth ‘I think you should perhaps turn that light off…’.
 Darren then tactfully smoothed over the lines with his magic brushes and as quickly as possible we ushered Fenella out to greet her guests.

 It’s fair to say that most people will associate Fenella Fielding with her vampish creation in Carry On Screaming for as long as she is remembered.
-Her figure hugging red velvet gown with the plunging neck and train is arguably one of the most memorable costumes in any British film.
+Her figure hugging red velvet gown with the plunging neckline and train is arguably one of the most memorable costumes in any British film.
 Perhaps not since Joan Greenwood has an English actress used her voice to such bewitching effect.
 As Valeria, Fenella is Joan Greenwood – mixed with lashings of Nigella Lawson.

 I’ve now lost count of the men my age who have recently told me how “smitten” they were with Fenella after watching the Carry On films back in the day, and a few black cab drivers have been particularly vocal.
 The Albanian taxi driver who drove me from Oxford to Bloomsbury with her outfit on the night of her birthday party didn’t know who on earth Fenella Fielding was until I Googled him a picture of her wearing the famous red dress on my phone.
 His eyes lit up straight away and he smiled broadly, struggling in broken English to show that he knew precisely the source of the screenshot, and then managed to sum it up in just one word: ‘Oddbod!’